 Step 8.
-Re-install your add-ons
+Re-install your Marketplace apps

-Re-install any add-ons (plugins) that are not bundled with Confluence.
+Re-install any apps (also known as plugins or add-ons) that are not bundled with Confluence.

-- Use the same version of the add-on as on your old Confluence site. - The data created by the add-ons will already exist in your new Confluence site, because it is included in the XML backup.
+- Use the same version of the app as on your old Confluence site. - The data created by the app will already exist in your new Confluence site, because it is included in the XML backup.